 Final distribution of contributions remaining in a Donor Advised Fund is governed by the contract you completed when you created your fund.
 We hope you consider naming Bay Nature Institute as a beneficiary of your account.
 Or you can name us the beneficiary a portion of the account value, leaving the remaining portion for your heirs to continue your Bay Area environmental legacy.

 PLEASE NOTE: Bay Nature cannot render tax or legal advice, and this information is not intended as such.
 Bay Nature recommends that you work with your tax, financial, and legal advisors when making a gift to Bay Nature or preparing legal documents.

-If you have questions or would like additional information on planned gifts, please contact Laney Ennis, Development Coordinator, at email@example.com or (510) 528-8550 x 103.
+If you have questions or would like additional information on planned gifts, please contact Madeline Fahselt, Development Associate, at email@example.com.